KenPainter/GenLogic/docs/13-getting-started/10-installation.md

 ## Database User Setup

-GenLogic requires a database user with CREATEROLE privilege.
+he build user with CREATEROLE privilege creates the `<database>_genlogic_admin` role and transfers ownership of all GenLogic-managed objects to it.

 Using the postgres superuser: